Kelly Coleman: College career 1956–1960

-In 1955–56, as a high school senior, as Coleman averaged 46.8 points per game, he was recruited by heavily by colleges, as he had been throughout his high school career.
+In 1955–56 as a high school senior, Coleman averaged 46.8 points per game and continued to be heavily recruited, as he had been throughout his high school career.
 He was being most heavily recruited by both the University of Kentucky and West Virginia University.

-After a recruiting battle between the two, Coleman committed to West Virginia University, along with Jerry West.
-However, he was eventually banned from playing for West Virginia University after the NCAA determined that Coleman received major gifts, including the use of a car, clothes and money.
+After a recruiting battle between the two, Coleman committed to West Virginia, along with Jerry West.
+However, he was eventually banned from playing for West Virginia after the NCAA determined that Coleman received major gifts, including the use of a car, clothes and money.
 Coleman eventually played for Kentucky Wesleyan after short stints at Eastern Kentucky University and Marshall University and a steel mill job.

 After the recruiting penalties from West Virginia, Coleman enrolled and played at Kentucky Wesleyan from 1956 to 1960.
-At Kentucky Wesleyan, Coleman was a two–time All-American.
-At the end of his collegiate career, Coleman ranked third in career points with 2,077 and sixth in rebounding with 904.
+At Kentucky Wesleyan, he was a two–time All-American.
+At the end of his collegiate career, he ranked third in career points with 2,077 and sixth in rebounding with 904.
 As a freshman, Coleman led the nation (University and College Divisions) with a 26.6 points per game average.
 Coleman still holds Kentucky Wesleyan records for highest scoring average for a career (27.7 ppg) and most points in a season (848).
 Coleman ranks third in career points (2,077, 27.7 ppg) and sixth in career rebounds (904, 12.1 rpg).

 As a freshman, in 1956–57, Coleman led Kentucky Wesleyan to a national runner-up in the 1957 NCAA College Division basketball tournament.

 As a senior in 1959–60, Coleman was third in the nation in scoring with 30.3 points per game, behind Robertson at the University of Cincinnati (33.7).
 He led Kentucky Wesleyan to a third-place finish in the 1960 NCAA College Division basketball tournament.